 Early on, the nature and scope of the field exams should be discussed and arranged with the main advisor and the individual field advisors, who together constitute the student's supervisory committee.
 The field examinations must be written.
 This committee will also oversee the General Examination, which again is intended to demonstrate the student's general knowledge of his/her program area.
 By the quarter prior to the exam date, the student should meet with the advisor to discuss exam preparation.
 In preparation for this meeting, the student should compile a list of classes taken and readings completed, so as to give the advisor a good idea of what the student already knows and what needs more work.
 On the basis of this information, an effective strategy for exam preparation can be devised.
 Once the student passes the general examination, he/she becomes a Candidate.

-The General Examination is usually a two-hour long oral examination, and covers principally, but not exclusively, the four fields that the student has prepared.
+The General Examination is usually a two-hour long oral examination, and covers principally, but not exclusively, the three fields that the student has prepared.

 6. From Ph.C. to Ph.D.: Writing the Dissertation